-Affiliated Entities means ACFA's subsidiaries, affiliates, associated entities and relevant partners as the case may be or the context requires from time to time and includes: PSC Insurance Brokers 12/189-197 Kent St, Sydney NSW 2000, First Super, Level 3, 200 Arden St., North Melbourne VIC 3051, Australian Business Lawyers and Advisors and NSW Business Chamber Level 15, 140 Arthur Street, North Sydney, NSW 2060, Timber Trade Industrial Association 4/160 Goulburn St, Surry Hills NSW 2010.
+Affiliated Entities means ACFA's subsidiaries, affiliates, associated entities and relevant partners as the case may be or the context requires from time to time and includes: PSC Insurance Brokers 12/189-197 Kent St, Sydney NSW 2000, First Super, Level 3, 200 Arden St., North Melbourne VIC 3051, Australian Business Lawyers and Advisors, NSW Business Chamber and Australian Business Energy, Level 15, 140 Arthur Street, North Sydney, NSW 2060, Timber Trade Industrial Association 4/160 Goulburn St, Surry Hills NSW 2010.

 APPs means any of the Australian Privacy Principles set out in Schedule 3 of the Privacy Act.

-Platform means the FIAA website at http://www.acfa.net.au including its sub-domains.
+Platform means the ACFA website at http://www.acfa.net.au including its sub-domains.